 The Timing and Circumstances of the Rapture

 Most of those who don’t believe in a literal fulfillment of Bible prophecy don’t believe in a literal rapture, of course.
 But remember, this whole book is based on the assumption that the Bible, including its prophecies, is subject to a literal, common-sense, face-value understanding.
-And, with that understanding, Scripture clearly teaches that a time will come when Yahushua ("Jesus") the Messiah ("Christ") will return in the same way that he ascended after his resurrection—in the clouds (Acts 1:9, 11).
-And there will be no mistaking who He is, because (1) He will be seen coming in “great power and glory,” with brilliant brightness, like lightning that flashes from horizon to horizon (Matthew 24: 27, 30), (3) His coming will be heralded by a tremendous trumpet (Hebrew: shofar) blast (Matthew 24:31), and (4) those who have trusted Him as their coming Messiah (BCE Believers) or as their present Lord and Savior (CE Believers), whether dead or alive, will instantly be given new, glorified bodies (those Believers who have died will be resurrected at that time) (1 Corinthians 15:52) and will be caught up to meet Him in the air, then be with Him forever (1 Thessalonians 4:16-17).
+And, with that understanding, Scripture clearly teaches that a time will come when Yeshua the Messiah ("Jesus Christ") will return in the same way that he ascended after his resurrection—in the clouds (Acts 1:9, 11).
+And there will be no mistaking who He is, because (1) He will be seen coming in “great power and glory,” with brilliant brightness, like lightning that flashes from horizon to horizon (Matthew 24: 27, 30), (2) His coming will be heralded by a tremendous trumpet (Hebrew: shofar) blast (Matthew 24:31), and (3) those who trusted Him as their coming Messiah (BBM Believers), although they didn’t know Him as Yeshua, and those who have trusted Him as their present Lord and Savior (ABM Believers), whether dead or alive, will instantly be given new, glorified bodies (those Believers who have died will be resurrected at that time) (1 Corinthians 15:52) and will be caught up to meet Him in the air, then be with Him forever (1 Thessalonians 4:16-17).
 The Bible also teaches that when the Believers are resurrected, transformed, and gathered to the Messiah, He will take us to a place He has prepared for us in Heaven (John 14:2-3).
 What an incredibly glorious day that will be!
 Then (I have been happy to learn), we are not going to just float around in Heaven playing our harps forever.
 Oh no, that’s just the beginning of an eternity filled with joyful activity in Heaven and on Earth!
+(Read In the End, there is GOOD News!)
 But, I’m getting ahead of myself . . . back to the Rapture.

+Now that we’ve seen an example of the amazing accuracy and specificity of the prophetic implications of the Biblical festivals, let’s ask, “Which of those festivals or Jewish (Israelite) traditions might be prophetic of the Rapture?”
+And one answer is: the coming of the groom for his bride.
 The events surrounding a Jewish wedding were also very specific and sequential.
 The prospective groom would go to his prospective bride’s home and pay her father a sum of money or property to “seal the deal.”
 They were then legally betrothed—as good as married—just not yet consummated in their marriage.
 The groom would then return to his own father’s home and build an addition for himself and his bride.
 Meanwhile, the bride and her bridesmaids would be preparing themselves for the wedding.
 When the father decided that his son was ready, he would release him to go for his bride.
 The son would then go get his bride and she (and her bridesmaids) would return to his father’s home with him, where the wedding ceremony, the consummation of the marriage, and the marriage feast would be held.
-There are numerous other details of the Jewish wedding that parallel the coming of the Messiah for his Bride, His Body of Disciples, but that’s the gist of it.
+There are numerous other details of the Jewish wedding that parallel the coming of the Messiah for his Bride, the Body of Believers in Yeshua, but that’s the gist of it.
 Do you see the amazing parallels here?
-Do you see the illustration of the Redemption of the Believers in the elements of the Jewish marriage?
-Just as the groom left His father’s home to go to his bride’s home to pay the price to be betrothed to his bride, Yahushua, the Son of Yahuah, left Heaven to come to Earth to pay the price for our redemption and betrothal to Him.
-Then, just as the groom returned to his father’s home to prepare a place for his bride, Yahushua returned to Heaven to prepare a place for the Believers.
-Then, just as the groom’s father released him to return for his bride, the Father Yahuah will release the Son to return for His Bride. (“When that day or hour will come, no one knows—not the angels in Heaven, not the Son, only the Father”—Matthew 24:36.)
-Then, just as the groom returned to get his bride and take her back to his (and his father’s) home, the Son will come to gather the Body of Believers in Him (at the Rapture) and take her to her new home in Heaven.
+Do you see the illustration of the redemption of the Believers in the elements of the Jewish marriage?
+Just as the groom left His father’s home to go to his bride’s home to pay the price to be betrothed to his bride, Yeshua, the Son of Yehovah, left Heaven to come to Earth to pay the price for our redemption and betrothal to Him.
+Then, just as the groom returned to his father’s home to prepare a place for his bride, Yeshua returned to Heaven to prepare a place for the Believers.
+Then, just as the groom’s father released him to return for his bride, Yehovah the Father will release the Son to return for His Bride. (“When that day or hour will come, no one knows—not the angels in Heaven, not the Son, only the Father”—Matthew 24:36.)
+Then, just as the groom returned to get his bride and take her back to his (and his father’s) home, the Son will come to gather His Bride (at the Rapture) and take her to her new home in Heaven.
 Finally, just as there was a wedding ceremony, celebration, and feast at the home of the groom’s father, there will be a wedding ceremony, celebration, and feast in Heaven:

 Let us rejoice and be glad!
 Let us give Him glory!
 For the time has come for the wedding of the Lamb, and His Bride has prepared herself - fine linen, bright and clean has been given her to wear. (“Fine linen” means the righteous deeds of [Yehovah]’s people.)
 The angel said to me, “Write: ‘How blessed are those who have been invited to the wedding feast of the Lamb!”
 (Revelation 19:7-9, paraphrased)

-Yahushua told a parable to His Disciples based on the elements of the Jewish wedding:
+Yeshua told a parable to His Disciples based on the elements of the Jewish wedding:

 The Kingdom of Heaven at that time [the Rapture] will be like ten bridesmaids who took their lamps and went out to meet the groom.
 Five of them were foolish and five were sensible.
 The foolish ones took lamps with them but no oil.
 But the wise ones took flasks of oil with their lamps.
 Now the bridegroom was late, so they all went to sleep.
 But at midnight there was a cry, “Look! the bridegroom.
 Go out and meet him.”
 The bridesmaids all woke up and prepared their lamps for lighting.
 The foolish ones said to the sensible ones, “Give us some of your oil, because our lamps are going out.”
 But they replied, “There may not be enough for us and for you; you had better go to those who sell it and buy some for yourselves.”
 But as they were going off to buy, the bridegroom came.
 Those who were ready went with him to the wedding; and the door was shut.
 Later, the other bridesmaids came.
 “Sir!
 Sir!” they cried, “Let us in!”
 But he replied, “In truth I tell you, I do not know you.”
 (Matthew 25:1-12)